Course Descriptions

 DHBS 3205 Dental Radiology II (1 Credit)

-1 credit hour (1 lec., 1 lab) An introduction to supplemental intra-oral techniques and basic extra-oral radiographic techniques including patient/film positioning and the resulting film.
+An introduction to supplemental intra-oral techniques and basic extra-oral radiographic techniques including patient/receptor positioning and the resulting image.
 Diagnostic information and normal radiographic anatomy of these various views will be presented.
 Letter Graded

 DHBS 3206 General Oral Pathology (3 Credits)

-3 credit hours (3 lec.)
 An introduction to diseases affecting the oral region, including the principles of inflammation and healing, developmental disturbances, the pathology of dental caries, dental and oral abnormalities, bacterial, viral and mycotic diseases, oral injuries, and neoplasms.
 Premalignant lesions and their differences from common benign conditions are emphasized.
 Letter Graded

 DHBS 3209 Dental Emergencies (2 Credits)

-2 credit hours (2 lec, 1 lab) This course provides the student the opportunity to study dental office emergencies with emphasis on prevention, prompt recognition, and effective emergency care.
-Laboratory instruction will provide experience in monitoring vital signs, recognizing and handling emergency situations, and cardiopulmonary resuscitation (CPR).
+This course provides the student the opportunity to study dental office emergencies with emphasis on prevention, prompt recognition, and effective emergency care.
 Letter Graded

 DHBS 3210 Oral Disease Prevention II (1 Credit)

-1 credit hour (1 lec.
-1 lab) This course provides the dental hygiene student with opportunities to apply principles of plaque control, patient education, and disease prevention.
+This course provides the dental hygiene student with opportunities to apply principles of plaque control, patient education, and disease prevention.
 In addition to lectures, learning activities will include problem-based learning and case presentations.
 Letter Graded

 DHBS 3211 Periodontology (3 Credits)

-3 credit hours (3 lec.)
 This course includes advanced study in periodontics as it relates to dental hygiene practice.
 Emphasis will be placed on etiology and pathology of periodontal diseases, diagnostic work-up, advanced principles of instrumentation, prevention, and treatment of periodontal diseases and occlusal disorders, and clinical case discussion.
 Letter Graded

-DHBS 3500 Clinical Seminar II (1 Credit)
+DHBS 3500 Clinical Seminar II (2 Credits)

 DHBS 3501 Clinical Practice II (3 Credits)